jxucoder/Asian-Safety-Resources/README.md

 ### Campaigns
 - [A Vocal Record](https://www.avocalrecord.com/): dedicated to the collective experience of people of Asian descent in the United States, especially during the COVID-19 pandemic.
-- [Stop AAPI Hate](https://stopaapihate.org/):Do you have a hate incident to report?
+- [Stop AAPI Hate](https://stopaapihate.org/): Do you have a hate incident to report?
 Help document the recent rise in hate crimes against Asian American elders by going to https://stopaapihate.org/.

 ### Safety materials